i-am-fyre/MaNGOS-Discord-Register-Bot/README.md

 MaNGOS Discord Registration Bot is a project aiming to provide server administrators with an easy way to register new players to their MaNGOS server through their Discord channel.

+# Pre-alpha version :abc:

+MaNGOS-Discord-Register-Bot is currently in an untested pre-alpha state.
+That means that there may be a lot of bugs, issues, and security holes.
+I take no responsibility for any damage or lost data caused by using this bot.

+DISCLAIMER:
+- Use at your own risk!
+- Always back-up data before testing.
+- Test on a local server first before using it on a public server.
+- Test using data that is not important.
+- Test with a small group first.

+Please feel free to contribute to the project, and report any issues you may encounter.

 # Features :rocket:
 - Easy setup.
 - Easy integration.